 Kaitlin: We went with traditional.
 We had enough to put 20% down without using up our savings, and we didn't want a mortgage where we had a lower down payment because it felt good to get a chunk of that house paid for.

 What's your advice to first-time home buyers?

-Kaitlin: Don't start looking until you have saved up your down payment.
+Kaitlin: Don't start looking until you've saved up your down payment.
 Get an agent.
 It's worth it to get one to help you hone your search.
-Know what you're willing to compromise on because the faster you can come to a consensus on a house, the better.
+Know what you're willing to compromise on, because the faster you can come to a consensus on a house, the better.